nzilberstein/Langevin-MIMO-detector/README.md

 Massive MIMO detector based on an annealed version of the Unadjusted Langevin Algorithm (ULA).

-This repo contains the official implementation of the "Detection by Sampling: Massive MIMO Detector based on Langevin Dynamics" paper (arXiv:2202.12199).
-Link: https://arxiv.org/abs/2202.12199
+This repo contains the official implementation of the "Annealed Langevin Dynamics for Massive MIMO Detection" paper (arXiv.2205.05776, link: https://arxiv.org/abs/2205.05776) and "Detection by Sampling: Massive MIMO Detector based on Langevin Dynamics" paper (arXiv:2202.12199, link: https://arxiv.org/abs/2202.12199)

 ## Code